The best cloud storage services keep your files secure, in sync, and accessible when you need them.

 Sync.com particularly impressed us with its team-friendly features, including the ability to add comments to file sharing links, share folders with groups of people, open and edit Office documents direct from your Sync space (if you've Office 365) and manage all your users from a central console.

 Prices start higher than most, with a 2TB personal plan costing $96 a year.
-But demanding team users can get unlimited storage for only $360 per user per year (minimum two users), just $15 a month.
+But demanding team users can get unlimited storage for only $360 per user per year (minimum two users).
+This works out at $15 per user per month.
+You can also choose to pay a monthly fee of $18 per user instead.
 There's a 5GB free plan to try it out, and you can expand this to 27GB by carrying out various tasks (some as simple as creating a folder.)

 - Read our full Sync cloud storage review

 Backblaze is a high-powered cloud backup service which provides unlimited storage with no file size limits for a very fair price.